The Balance of Spring Equinox: Reflections, Renewal and Growth

 Ostara and Equinox celebrations: honouring balance and the renewal of life

-The Foundations of the Spring Equinox
+The Foundations of this Season

 Archetypal energies associated with this time include The Maiden or, for a non-gendered equivalent, The Initiate.
-These archetypes symbolise curiosity, vitality and new potential, as well as creativity, joy and the courage to begin again.
+These archetypes symbolise curiosity, vitality and potential, as well as creativity, joy and the courage to begin again.
 This archetype represents the energy of emergence, the first steps of a journey and the delight of discovery.

 For a full list of Pagan festivals and their meanings, you can check out this post.